An easy to follow guide with a list of approved UK Curly Girl Method products

 Most gels will do the trick as long as they don’t contain drying alcohols.
 You don’t want your hair to lose moisture.

-Like with any other step of this guide, I urge you to experiment with the products you use but my favourite two gels which I get from Amazon are the Umberto Giannini Scrunchy Jelly or the Eco Styler gel.
+Like with any other step of this guide, I urge you to experiment with the products you use but my favorite two gels which I get from Amazon are the Umberto Giannini Scrunchy Jelly or the Eco Styler gel.

 You are now ready to move onto the next step of ‘The Curly Girl Method UK: A Helpful Step By Step Guide’.